 Welcome Back to Sabra: Spend the Summer Joyously, Jewishly and Safely

-Camp Sabra’s summer 2021 protocols and procedures are based on the established best practices of ACA guidelines, CDC recommendations, consultation with medical experts, the Sabra committee and our full-time team.
-If or when any of these guidelines change before summer 2021, our plans may need to change as well.
+The safety of our campers and staff is our highest priority, and we’re committed to providing a safe, supportive and epic Sabra summer.
+Camp Sabra’s summer 2022 protocols and procedures are based on the established best practices of ACA guidelines, CDC recommendations, consultation with medical experts, the Sabra committee and our full-time team.
+If or when any of these guidelines change before summer 2022, our plans may need to change as well.

-Summer 2021: Life at Camp
+Summer 2022: Life at Camp

 - Campers and staff will make friendships and connections that will last a lifetime.

 - Campers and staff will live in a small, personal, joyous Jewish community.